Planning a Midwest Thanksgiving vacation? This is the guide for you!

 Candy Cane Lane and the Christmas Carnival of Lights show are two big light shows in Milwaukee each year.

-The Christmas Carnival of Lights is a drive-through light show.
-It is open November 23rd – December 31st.
+It is open from November 22nd – December 31st in 2025.
 The event is located in Caledonia, Wisconsin, 20 minutes by car from Milwaukee.

 Check the official website for any closures before attending.

-At the time of this writing, Candy Cane Lane has not confirmed opening details for the 2024 season.
 Please check Milwaukee news publications for the most up-to-date information.

 Other classic things to do in Milwaukee you can enjoy during Thanksgiving vacation include the Pabst Mansion, Milwaukee Public Market, and strolling the Milwaukee Riverwalk.

-The Milwaukee Public Market is a personal favorite of mine, and makes for one of the best Midwest tourist attractions
+The Milwaukee Public Market is a personal favorite of mine, and makes for one of the best Midwest tourist attractions!

 Milwaukee is an ideal Thanksgiving vacation and Midwest weekend getaway.